MarikoSakuragi/BHA-2022/week3/index.md

 As an option of BHA, we did Akihabara tour for looking around electric parts shops.
 Akihabara is well-known as a electric town which has long history..<br/>
 ![Akihabara1](/photo/Akihabara_1.jpg)<br/>
 <br/>
 We visited a lot of shops.
-Georg, our local instructor, led the way to an area where old stores were lined up along the street and into an alley.
+Georg-san, our local instructor, led the way to an area where old stores were lined up along the street and into an alley.
 Under the low ceilings with exposed piping and electric lights, there was a cluster of small stores with countless goods and parts crammed into as many as possible.
 There was a store specializing in radio equipment, an audio store selling used videotapes and cassette tapes, a store selling only electrical buttons, etc.
 There were There were also used goods like junk on sale.
 It was the first time for me to visit such a place, and so to the other female participants.
 We were curious about everything. <br/>
 ![Akihabara2](/photo/Akihabara_2.jpg)<br/>
 <br/>